ResearchKit/ResearchKit/CONTRIBUTING.md

   base language).

   The project will make periodic releases.
-When preparing a stable release, we will branch from `master` to a convergence branch.
-During this process, changes will be made first to the convergence branch, and then merged into `master`.
+When preparing a stable release, we will branch from `main` to a convergence branch.
+During this process, changes will be made first to the convergence branch, and then merged into `main`.
 On the convergence branch, changes will be made only to:

   * Fix high priority issues.
   * Update documentation.